Microsoft introduced PowerShell with Windows 7. It is a powerful set of commands for operating system instructions.

 PowerShell ships with a number of cmdlets, but developers can also create their own.

 PowerShell easily interfaces with the Component Object Model (COM).
-This enables the development of more complex PowerShell scripts that can call on many other Windows-based packages to exchange data, issue commands, and receive back statuses.This facility is very useful for developers of applications that utilize PowerShell.
+This enables the development of more complex PowerShell scripts that can call on many other Windows-based packages to exchange data, issue commands, and receive back statuses.
+This flexibility makes it ideal for developers of applications that utilize PowerShell.

 What is CMD?

-CMD, or a command prompt, is the default command-line interpreter of Windows’ Operating Systems (OS).
+CMD, or command prompt, is the default command-line interpreter of Windows’ Operating Systems (OS).
 It is also commonly referred to as the Command Processor Shell.

 Windows PowerShell vs. Command Prompt